 In Northern Ireland, social workers must register with the Northern Ireland Social Care Council (NISCC).
 As a newly qualified social worker, you’ll start your career with your assessed year in employment (AYE), and must also do 90 hours of training and learning within your initial registration period.

-Registration with the NISCC lasts for three years, and social workers must do 90 hours of CPD within each registration period.
+Registration with the NISCC lasts for three or five years, and social workers must do 90 hours of CPD within each registration period.
 You’re responsible for your CPD throughout your career and you can choose how you learn during your CPD: learning can include seminars, training, reading, courses, teaching, research as well as other activities.